 - Plan some extra days: Because the flight to Lukla may be delayed due to weather, and it may take a few more days to complete your trek, please plan some extra days at the end of the trek rather than at the beginning of your stay in Nepal to ensure that you do not miss your flight back home.

 - Medicine and Health Check-up: Before beginning the trek to Everest Base Camp, it is always a good idea to get a thorough health check.
 It is preferable if you do it in your own country.
 Bring enough medications in case they are required.
 There is no pharmacy in Everest Region.
 It is recommended that you bring medicine for high altitude, tropical diseases, dysentery, cold, and fever with you.

 - Don’t rely on the ATM at Namche Bazar: Carry enough cash with you when you leave Kathmandu for Lukla, as the ATM in Namche Bazar may not be operational.

-- Plan your Trek with an experienced Company: Trekking is a hard work.
+- Plan your Trek with an experienced Company: Trekking is hard work.
 It should be done carefully.
-You will be trekking on rural areas of the Himalayas, so it’s better if you Trek through an experienced company who will arrange everything for you and take care of you.
+You will be trekking in rural areas of the Himalayas, so it’s better if you Trek through an experienced company that will arrange everything for you and takes care of you.